Clarence C. Zantzinger: Family

 In 1903, Clarence married Margaret Shippen Buckley (d.
 Jan.
 16, 1958), part of a prominent Philadelphia family that descended from John Buckley (1664–1732), of Wiltshire, England, who in 1681 became one of the first people to purchase land in the colony of Pennsylvania from William Penn.
 She was a daughter of iron manufacturer Edward Swift Buckley and granddaughter of Matthew Brooke Buckley (1794–1856), a president of the Philadelphia, Wilmington and Baltimore Railroad from 1842 to 1846.
 Matthew was the son of Daniel Buckley (1761–1827), a lawyer and former member of the Assembly of Pennsylvania.

 In 1922, Clarence and Margaret lived at "Greenacre", their house at Seminole and Highland Avenues in Chestnut Hill, Pennsylvania.

 They had at least four children:

 1 Clarence Clark Zantzinger Jr. (1904-1993), who followed his father to St. Paul's, Yale, Penn, and the Ecole des Beaux Arts; then joined Zantzinger, Borie & Medary as a draftsman; and finally struck out on his own as an architect.
 His firm, Kneedler, Mirick & Zantzinger, "designed office buildings, hospitals, churches, museums, schools and houses in the Philadelphia area," according to his New York Times obituary.
 He served as director or other corporate officer in several organizations, including the Fairmount Park Art Association, for which he served as president from 1969 to 1980.
-He married Mary Amory Cook, a daughter of Navy Vice Admiral Arthur Byron Cook (1881-1952), an early naval aviator.
+He married Mary Amory Cook, a daughter of Navy Vice Admiral Arthur Byron Cook (1881-1952), an early naval aviator; their son Gei Zantzinger became a noted filmmaker.

 2 Alfred Zantzinger (1907-1972), who also attended St. Paul's, married Mary Geist in 1937.
 Alfred worked stints at the E.W.
 Clark & Co. financial house, the Philadelphia Suburban Water Company, and as vice-president of the Pennsylvania Academy of the Fine Arts.

 3 Sarah Clark Zantzinger married Harry C. Groome Jr., who went on to become a senior vice-president of N. W. Ayer & Son, the country's oldest advertising agency.

 4 Mary Vaux Zantzinger (1910-1987), who married John Wister Wurts (1907-1972).
 Wurts, who lived as a child on Philadelphia's Portico Row, graduated from Princeton University in 1931 and served in Europe during World War II, winning the Legion of Merit.